Oddball paradigm: Other uses

 The perception of time seems to be modulated by our recent experiences.
 Humans typically overestimate the perceived duration of the initial event in a stream of identical events.
-Initial studies suggested that this oddball-induced “subjective time dilation” expanded the perceived duration of oddball stimuli by 30–50% but subsequent research has reported more modest expansion of around 10% or less, and the direction of the effect, whether the viewer perceives an increase or a decrease in duration, also seems to be dependent upon the stimulus used.
+Initial studies suggested that this oddball-induced "subjective time dilation" expanded the perceived duration of oddball stimuli by 30–50% but subsequent research has reported more modest expansion of around 10% or less, and the direction of the effect, whether the viewer perceives an increase or a decrease in duration, also seems to be dependent upon the stimulus used.
+New evidence shows that this effect may be influenced by predictive coding and perceptual differences between the oddball and the standard stimuli.
+Predictive coding posits that the brain anticipates incoming sensory information based on previous experiences; deviations from these predictions, as introduced by oddballs, result in larger prediction errors, enhancing the perceived duration of the oddball.

+In infant research, the oddball paradigm is a technique that has been used to measure what infants expect.
+For example, in a still-face procedure, the mother suddenly adopts a neutral facial expression and stops responding to the infant's contingencies.
+By monitoring responses such as surprise reactions, crying or distress, suppressed motor activity, duration of gaze, amplitude and latency of brainwave components, and changes in heart rate, researchers can learn which stimuli are out of the ordinary for infants.